Blogging involved a personal web log, in which a person would journal about their day. From “web log” came the tern “blog.”

 Blogs can make money.
 Along with your product or service, blogs can generate income from other options, such as advertising and affiliate products.

 Is there a Downside to Blogging?

 Blogging is popular because it works as a marketing tool and makes money.
 But blogging isn’t all rainbows and unicorns in the world of online income.
 Before starting a blog as a means to make money or to promote your existing business, you should consider these potential downsides:

 Blogging requires a great deal of time.
 For blogs to be effective at SEO and engaging readers, it needs to be updated regularly.
 The Internet is littered with abandoned blogs that haven’t been updated in months or even years.
 The success a blogging comes from having people return, and they only return when there’s new stuff to read.
 That means generating content at least several times a week, which takes time.

-You need ideas to write about.
+It would be best if you wrote about it.
 To keep the content coming, you have to have ideas to write about.
-The good news is that you don’t have to write it all.
+The good news is that you don’t have to register it all.
 You can have guest writers or hire freelancers.
 Another option is to curate content from others or do an alternative post, such as using video.

 The payoff isn’t immediate.
-One of the biggest frustrations with blogging is that it’s time consuming with little payoff in the beginning.
+One of the biggest frustrations with blogging is that it’s time-consuming with little gain in the beginning.
 It takes time to build up a readership and momentum.